abhijithanumeswarakulkarni/CSCI576-Assignment3/README.md

 > javac main/*.java
 3) Run the main.Assignment file to get the results with input parameters.
 Sample command as below:
 > java main.Assignment "./img/yosemite_firefall.rgb" 65536
-4) This should open a window popup with DCT and DWT decoding, first window being DCT decoding and seconf window being DWT decoding
+4) This should open a window popup with DCT and DWT decoding side by side decoded using the coefficients provided.
-5) Also you could see the iteration step in the console
 6) Close the window to terminate the program

 ## Steps to run the project (Progressive DCT vs DWT decoding) Pat A: